rhusiev/Tea-Ware-License-v2/README.md

 Based on the MIT license, it is designed to be legally valid, but it adds a friendly touch with the mention of tea.

+You can use the license wherever you like, without any restrictions!

 ## Full License

 ```md